tvoirand/dark_side/readme.txt

 Display Sun, Earth (with longitudes and latitudes), and Moon.

-Version 0.11 of the 20181201.
+Version 0.12 of the 20181206.

 Added in this version:
-    -point lighting position moved out of shader string (sun_position variable in main)
-    -sun as new Planet instance
+    -docstring reformatting

 Todo:
     -get rid of gl-matrix.js dependency